Part 5: Agility on Large, Complex Programs (you’re here!)

 The opposite of a fixed-scope contract is a value stream or capacity of work model.
 Give the development teams broad objectives and let them get to work.
 Orient the process around incremental deliveries, prioritize the work that will provide the most value soonest, and start getting those capabilities to the field.

 “But wait,” you say, “doesn’t the project have to end at some point?”
 That’s the best part of this model.
-The developer’s ‘fixed’ cost and schedule keeps getting renewed as long as they’re providing value.
+The ‘fixed’ cost and schedule contract keeps getting renewed as long as the contractor is providing value.
 The contractor is incentivized to delivery quality products and to work with the customer to prioritize the backlog, or the customer may choose not to renew the contract.
 The customer has flexibility to adjust funding profiles over time, ramping up or down based on need and funding availability.
 If the work reaches a natural end point—any additional features wouldn’t be worth the cost or there is no longer a need for the product—the effort can be gracefully wrapped up.

 The most important aspect of agile approaches is that they shift requirements development from an intensive up-front effort to an ongoing, collaborative effort.
 The graphic below illustrates the difference between traditional and agile approaches.
 With traditional approaches, the contractor is incentivized to meet the contractual requirements, whether or not the system actually delivers value to the using organization or is effective to the end user.